MPA Salary and Careers Guide

 What Jobs Can You Get with a Master’s in Public Administration?

-MPA Jobs in Healthcare
+Top Cities Where MPA Jobs are in Demand

 Top States Where Public Administration Jobs are in Demand

 The question of how much does a Master of Public Administration cost depends on the particular degree program.
 While it’s difficult to generalize MPA tuition figures, a recent report from the Network of Schools of Public Policy, Affairs, and Administration estimates that students’ remaining debt from an MPA program ranged between $33,000 and $38,000 after financial aid, including MPA scholarships (PPT, 342 KB).
 That said, NASPAA also reports that most graduates earn $55,001 to $65,000 a year.

 When considering what pays more, an MBA or MPA, it’s important to acknowledge that both degree programs prepare graduates for a variety of different careers.
 Both degrees can prepare you for more advanced roles in your field based on your interests.
 A true apples-to-apples comparison between MBA salary and MPA salary would need to account for other factors including industry, role, experience and degree specifics, such as whether it was a traditional or executive MPA.